kentico-michaelb/kontent-linked-report/README.md

 This is a sample app that uses the [Kentico Kontent Python SDK](#https://github.com/kentico-michaelb/kontent-delivery-python-sdk) to retrieve content from Kentico Kontent.
 Plotly and [Dash](https://plotly.com/python/network-graphs/#network-graphs-in-dash) are used to generate a network graph of linked items in a Kontent project.

->Note: Konstellations uses [Kentico Kontent's "items" endpoint](https://docs.kontent.ai/reference/delivery-api#operation/list-content-items), meaning it is limited to a 2000 item response.
-To change what items are returned, please see the [Filtering](#filtering) section of this README.

 If you find a bug in the sample or have a feature request, please submit a GitHub issue.

 ## Table of Contents